MicrosensDx is committed to providing customers with the most appropriate test to detect SARS-CoV-2 (COVID-19).

 Throughout our 20-year history of developing diagnostics, our philosophy has been to remain test agnostic and to provide the most clinically appropriate testing solution on a case-by-case basis.

-Our proprietary MicrosensDx RapiPRO™ SARS-CoV-2 Loop-mediated Isothermal Amplification (LAMP) test is in the final stages of clinical validation and can run on multiple platforms to detect SARS-CoV-2.
+Our proprietary MicrosensDx RapiPRO™ Loop-mediated Isothermal Amplification (LAMP) SARS-CoV-2 test is in the final stages of clinical validation and can run on multiple platforms.

 LAMP and PCR tests can detect COVID-19 from nasal swabs in both symptomatic and asymptomatic patients.